Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 39 dive operators and dive at 68 locations that Tanzania has to offer.
+Discover Tanzania, connect with 39 dive operators and dive at 68 locations.

 Tanzania, located on the east coast of Africa, is renowned for its stunning landscapes and abundant wildlife, but it also boasts some of the most spectacular scuba diving opportunities in the Indian Ocean.
 With its pristine coral reefs, crystal-clear waters, and exotic marine life, Tanzania offers an unforgettable underwater adventure.